 “For him, it was a last resort, but he wanted to keep trying,” Judy said.
 “Why not try and help others — even if it won’t help you.
 That’s how he thought.”

-ClinicalTrials.gov, a website run by the U.S. National Institutes of Health (NIH), shows 59 mesothelioma studies are currently recruiting participants at cancer centers across the nation.
+As of January 2018, ClinicalTrials.gov, a website run by the U.S. National Institutes of Health (NIH), shows cancer centers across the nation are conducting 98 mesothelioma studies that are currently recruiting participants.